-Police

-Police are the other child protection service.
+Police Police are the other child protection service.
 They have Child Protection Units, a division specifically designated to investigate child abuse/neglect cases.
 They work closely with Oranga Tamariki to support the child's welfare, although their specific responsibilities relate to those cases where criminal charges and/or prosecutions may be applicable.

-- 111 for emergencies - 105 for non-emergencies ask for the child protection unit.
+111 for emergencies 105 for non-emergencies - ask for the child protection unit.

-Online Safeguarding Concerns- For online concerns, Netsafe can also offer support services.
-Netsafe is an independent, non-profit organisation focused on online safety.
-They provide online safety education, advice and support.
-Netsafe's free and confidential helpline is set up to help with online bullying, abuse and harassment.
+with online bullying, abuse and harassment.
 Open from 8am-8pm Monday to Friday and 9am-5pm on weekends and public holidays.
 Netsafe - 0508 NETSAFE (0508 638 723) or email queries@netsafe.org.nz